j3k0/notes2text/README.md

    - Go to the [Google Cloud Console](https://console.cloud.google.com/)
    - Navigate to "IAM & Admin" > "Service Accounts"
    - Click "Create Service Account"
-   - Give it a name and grant it the "Storage Object Creator" role
+   - Give it a name and grant it the "Storage Object Admin" role
    - Create a key for this service account and download it as JSON

 5. Rename the downloaded JSON file to `service_account.json` and place it in the project directory.